Falcion/Patternugit/.github/ISSUE_POLICY.md

 Policy outlines the different categories of issues in the project's “github-ian” repository and provides guidelines and processes associated with each type of issue.

-- For general support inquiries or questions, please ask on special websites for it: https://stackoverflow.com/questions/
+- For general support inquiries or questions, please ask on special sites for it, for example: https://stackoverflow.com/questions/

 Before creating a new issue, please search for related issues and check if they address your concern.